Japan Stewardship Code

 Operational Items – DSM generally supports policies that strengthen shareholders’ rights with regard to: annual and special shareholder meetings, ratification of auditors (unless the auditor has a financial interest, has rendered an inaccurate opinion, has poor accounting practices, or if fees for non-audit services are excessive), maintaining shareholders’ ability to vote on transactions, compensation or other general corporate issues that may arise.

 Board of Directors – DSM normally supports policies that allow for strong corporate governance, including a majority of independent directors, and key committees that are chaired by independent directors.
 DSM also normally supports liability protections for directors but not protection for gross negligence, willful misconduct or fraud.
 DSM prefers stock ownership by boards, but does not require it.
-DSM will typically vote on director nominees on a case-by-case basis, withholding or voting against a nominee for attending less than 75% of meetings, sitting on more than six public company boards, or serving as CEOs of public companies while sitting on boards of more than two public companies besides their own.(?) (this language must be pulled from ISS – I think it means they can sit on more than 2 boards IF those are their own companies) DSM also generally votes against directors who lack accountability and oversight coupled with sustained poor performance.
+DSM will typically vote on director nominees on a case-by-case basis, withholding or voting against a nominee for attending less than a certain amount of meetings or sitting on more than several public company boards.
+DSM also generally votes against directors who lack accountability and oversight coupled with sustained poor performance.

 Proxy Contests – In contested elections, the following is commonly taken into account by DSM: the target company’s long-term financial performance relative to its industry, management’s track record, background to the proxy contest, qualifications of director nominees (both slates), stock ownership positions, evaluation of what each side is offering shareholders, and the likelihood that the proposed objectives and goals can be met.
 DSM generally supports confidential voting.